UP | HOME

 Near the end of this podcast episode, Dr. Gregory Clark talks with Steven Hsu about how the turning point for when average IQ started to decrease instead of increase was around the 1850s for Europe.

-3.2.
+4.2.
 Job Transitions And Evolutionary Mismatch

 Theoretically, the advancement of free trade and economic development of a country could potentially have negative effects in the short-term if it caused different types of jobs to be worked in the country, compared to what the population was used to.
 The societal changes could interfere with the population’s ability to adapt to the modern industrial-technological world.

-For example, a society that transitions from rural agricultural jobs to manufacturing and other blue-collared jobs, and then to white-collared jobs would have to stumble through the natural selection imposed by the previous stages of the society’s jobs.
+For example, a society that transitions from rural agricultural jobs to manufacturing and other blue-collar jobs, and then to white-collar jobs would have to stumble through the natural selection imposed by the previous stages of the society’s jobs.
 This could make natural selection in favor of a population that’s adapted to modernity take somewhat longer in the society.
 As with everything, more evidence would be required to prove that this is not just speculation.

 IBM workers have had a saying for two decades “If it can be worked remotely, it can be outsourced”.
 This has been reality in the IT field for 20 years.
 Anecdotally, it’s been said that the outsourced workers has often been terrible, and most of their work has to be re-done by actual skilled employees.